Sohou08/Hadoop-Spark/file_format/readme.md

 CSV and TSV are a text Input Format.
 Both are splittable and compressible and use newline as the record delimiter.
 They are human-readable and easy to edit manually, processed by almost all existing applications.
 In terms of comparison:

   __CSV__ : it represents a lines of comma separated fields with an optional header.
-CSV uses an escape syntax to represents comma and a new line
+It uses an escape syntax to represents comma and a new line
     * advantage
          * splittable
          * Compressible